-Mr. Johnston is Chief Strategy Officer of The InterTech Group Inc., a leading, private investment company based in South Carolina, USA.
-He brings extensive public company and related industry experience to Swiss Water having served on the boards of a number of domestic and international companies in the packaging, food and agricultural industries.
-Mr. Johnston's previous experience includes serving as Deputy Governor, President and CEO of the Hudson's Bay Company.
-He holds a Master's Degree in Public Policy and Public Administration, and an MBA from Concordia University in Montreal, and has completed the

-University of Oxford Advanced Management and Leadership Program in the UK.
+Mr. Johnston brings extensive public company and related industry experience to Swiss Water having served on the boards of a number of domestic and international companies in the packaging, food and agricultural industries.
+He is currently the Chief Strategy Officer of The InterTech Group Inc., a leading, private investment company based in South Carolina, USA.
+Mr. Johnston's previous experience includes serving as Deputy Governor, President and Chief Executive Officer and Vice Chairman of the Hudson's Bay Company.
+Mr. Johnston is currently a chair of the board of directors of Supremex Inc., and serves as a director for the following public companies: Circa Enterprises Inc., Colabor Group Inc. (and he is a member of the Human Resources Committee), RGC Resources, and FIH Group PLC(and he is a member of the Human Resources Committee).
+His prior corporate board membership includes a directorship at Corning Natural Gas Holding Corporation, Produce Investments PLC and Gas Natural Inc. along with the South Carolina Community Loan Fund.
+He holds an MBA Degree from the John Molson School of Business, a Master's Degree in Public Policy and Public Administration and a Bachelor's Degree in Political Science from Concordia University in Montreal, and has completed the University of Oxford Advanced Management and Leadership Program in the UK.
 Mr. Johnston also holds the ICD.D designation from the Institute of Corporate Directors.

-Don Tringali, Chairman
+Donald J. Tringali